Personal Device FAQs - “BYOD”

 Inappropriate use –Students must adhere to the Acceptable Use and Electronic Devices Policies.
 When students use technology inappropriately while on the school network, the same consequences apply, regardless of who owns the device.

 How do students access the school network?
-Is it required that students use the school wireless network, or can they use their own 3G or 4G service?
+Is it required that students use the school wireless network, or can they use their own cellular service?
 Most devices will detect a wireless connection when you are near one.
 Most of the time devices will ask to join an available network when prompted; students can simply choose “BYOD Student” from the list.
 If the device does not display a prompt to choose a wireless network, students can manually go to the settings menu of the device to choose BYOD Student from the list displayed there.

 What rules apply to the use of these devices on the student network?